zeroluck/docs/sources/admin-guide/deployment/centos.md

 ```

 After the successful execution of the setup script, point your browser
 to the uri `https://hostname`.
+If you are not using a resolvable DNS host,
+you will need to add the hostname to your hosts file on the server which is running your browser.
 Login with the default user name “admin”,
 and the LDAP password printed back in the confirmation (also contained
 in `setup.properties.last`).
 The full LDIF for the admin user contains
 the file `/opt/opendj/ldif/people.ldif`.